daviddagb2/Note-taking-application/README.md

 - Error Handling: The application should handle errors gracefully.

 ## Extra Points
-To earn extra points, consider the following:
-- Implement unit tests for key functions to ensure code reliability, for this project unit tests were implemented for the use cases.
+- Implemented unit tests for key functions to ensure code reliability, for this project unit tests were implemented for the use cases.
 - Utilize dependency injection with Dagger.

 ## Tech stack & Open-source libraries